By Craig Neil

-In fact, Arran SOS are so committed to reducing their use of plastics they have a plan to ensure all of their bottles will be 100% made from recycled materials by the end of 2021.
+In fact, Arran SOS are so committed to reducing its use of plastics they have a plan to ensure all of its bottles will be 100% made from recycled materials by the end of 2021.

 Not only that, they are one of the few premium beauty product manufacturers to offer liquids in large two-litre refill containers, meaning customers can buy their favourite shampoos and hand washes and refill the bottles they already have which reduces plastic consumption by up to 76%.

 Hopefully this trend will catch on, but from my own research there aren’t many top-tier brands that have this option so Arran SOS is definitely leading the pack in this regard.

 Another environmentally-friendly aspect of Arran SOS is their move towards using 100% renewable energy and they plan to fulfil this aim at all their manufacturing plants by 2022.
 Again, well done Arran Sense of Scotland.